selenide/selenide/faq.md

 Yes!
 You can use Page Objects with Selenide.

 Moreover, your page objects get concise and readable with Selenide.
-See [an example on github](https://github.com/codeborne/selenide_examples/blob/master/github/test/org/selenide/examples/github/SearchPage.java).
+See [more details here](/documentation/page-objects.html).

 ## Motivation